Salim Mvurya

-Salim Mvurya, Salim Mvurya Mkala or Mvurya Salim Mgalla (born 1970) is a Kenyan politician and Cabinet Secretary for Mining, Blue Economy and Maritime Affairs.
+Mvurya Salim Mgala (born 1970) is a Kenyan politician and Cabinet Secretary for Mining, Blue Economy and Maritime Affairs.
 He became the first governor of Kwale County, Kenya after winning in the 2013 general elections.
 He vied on an Orange Democratic Movement ticket but later joined the Jubilee Party of Kenya.
 It was announced on 30 August 2017 that he will be named Chairman of Kenya's Council of Governors.
-Unfortunately he didn't get to, instead governor Wycliffe Oparanya took over from NANOK.Two of his sons study at the Alliance High School namely Hassan Mvurya and Abdallah Mvurya.
+Unfortunately he didn't get to, instead governor Wycliffe Oparanya took over from NANOK.
+In October 2022, he was appointed the Cabinet Secretary for Mining, Blue Economy and Maritime Affairs Cabinet Secretary.

 Education

 Salim Mvurya was born at Kadzandani Village, Kinango District of Kwale County.
 He went to Mavirivirini Primary School in 1979 then Mpeketoni Secondary School from 1987 to 1990.
 He then proceeded to Egerton University for his first degree and graduated with Bachelors in Agri-Business Management in 1996.
 He holds a master's degree in Participation, Power and Social Change from the Institute of Development Studies, in England, UK.
 He also has further certificates in NGO management from MS-TCDC in Arusha, Tanzania.